1. To celebrate that,

 relax about it.

-After the procession following the bagpiper, people at first study the pile, as a looming odd curiosity.
-(People are restricted from standing in the downwind area, so any animals would have an escape route, and so people
+After the procession following the bagpiper, people first study the pile, as a looming odd curiosity.
+When the fire is lit, people are restricted from standing downwind, so any animals hiding in the pile would have an escape route (though we haven't seen one yet), and so people

 especially on years when the wood is covered with snow, the fire kindles